Generic Name: ranitidine hydrochloride

 Concomitant antacids should be given as needed for pain relief to patients with active duodenal ulcer; active, benign gastric ulcer; hypersecretory states; GERD; and erosive esophagitis.

-- Symptomatic response to therapy with Ranitidine Oral Solution does not preclude the presence of gastric malignancy.
+- Symptomatic response to therapy with ranitidine does not preclude the presence of gastric malignancy.

-- Since ranitidine hydrochloride is excreted primarily by the kidney, dosage should be adjusted in patients with impaired renal function (see DOSAGE AND ADMINISTRATION).
-Caution should be observed in patients with hepatic dysfunction since ranitidine hydrochloride is metabolized in the liver.
+- Since ranitidine is excreted primarily by the kidney, dosage should be adjusted in patients with impaired renal function (see DOSAGE AND ADMINISTRATION).
+Caution should be observed in patients with hepatic dysfunction since ranitidine is metabolized in the liver.

-- Rare reports suggest that ranitidine hydrochloride may precipitate acute porphyric attacks in patients with acute porphyria.
-Ranitidine hydrochloride should therefore be avoided in patients with a history of acute porphyria.
+- Rare reports suggest that ranitidine may precipitate acute porphyric attacks in patients with acute porphyria.
+Ranitidine should therefore be avoided in patients with a history of acute porphyria.

-Laboratory Tests: False-positive tests for urine protein with MULTISTIX® may occur during therapy with Ranitidine Oral Solution, and therefore testing with sulfosalicylic acid is recommended.
+False-positive tests for urine protein with MULTISTIX® may occur during therapy with ranitidine, and therefore testing with sulfosalicylic acid is recommended.

 Procainamide: Ranitidine, a substrate of the renal organic cation transport system, may affect the clearance of other drugs eliminated by this route.
 High doses of ranitidine (e.g., such as those used in the treatment of Zollinger-Ellison syndrome) have been shown to reduce the renal excretion of procainamide and N-acetylprocainamide resulting in increased plasma levels of these drugs.
 Although this interaction is unlikely to be clinically relevant at usual ranitidine doses, it may be prudent to monitor for procainamide toxicity when administered with oral ranitidine at a dose exceeding 300 mg per day.